-The City of Louisville contracts with Vector Disease Control International for Mosquito Control Services for the community.
+The City of Louisville contracts with Vector Disease Control International (VDCI) for Mosquito Control Services for the community.
 Citizens concerned about mosquito problems or issues may report their concerns by calling VDCI at 888-774-2161 or emailing Mel Kyer or by visiting the VDCI website.

 Per the 2018 Annual Report, the primary objective of the City of Louisville Mosquito Control Program is to employ trained field technicians to suppress populations of larval mosquitoes in aquatic habitats.
 Technicians utilize bacterial larvicides that reduce mosquitoes without harming non-target organisms.
 Additionally, monitoring of adult mosquito populations is an essential component of an Integrated Mosquito Management (IMM) program.
 Surveillance trapping performed provides data to assess West Nile Virus (WNV) infection rates, as well as the need for adult mosquito control measures.
 Data driven response can reduce the threat of disease transmission and annoyance associated with mosquitoes, while reducing the necessity for large amounts of products to be applied.

-- DRAIN standing water outside your home.
+- Drain - remove standing water from your property